 The results presented in this paper represent computationally quick ways of solving sectorization problems, while at the same time considering specific practical constraints.
-The shortest path algorithm presented in section 2.2 can be used as a pre-processing step that ultimately excludes pipes as viable locations for pressure control zone boundaries, with practical requirements and regulations in mind.
-This provides an approach to use EA for optimizing the design of pressure reduction

-345 zones - while guaranteeing acceptable performance under a multitude of possible failure scenarios - in a way that is computationally feasible.
+The shortest-path algorithm presented in Sect.
+2.2 can be used as a pre-processing step that ultimately excludes pipes as viable locations for pressure control zone boundaries, with practical requirements and regulations in mind.
+This provides an approach to use EAs for optimizing the design of pressure reduction zones - while guaranteeing acceptable performance under a multitude of possible failure scenarios - in a way that is computationally feasible.

-The hybrid variator presented in section 2.3 can be used (sparingly) in addition to other variators to add a local search component to the search behaviour that contributes to finding stronger solutions more quickly with EA (as shown in figure 13).
-The variator can be used more rigorously to find even stronger solutions at the cost of substantial computational time (as

-350 shown in figure 14).
-As a result, the variator can be a valuable additional asset when applying EA in the water utility practice to optimize the design of DMAs.
+The hybrid variator presented in Sect.
+2.3 can be used (sparingly) in addition to other variators to add a local search component to the search behaviour that contributes to finding stronger solutions more quickly with EAs (as shown in Fig. 13).
+The variator can be used more rigorously to find even stronger solutions at the cost of substantial computational time (as shown in Fig. 14).
+As a result, the variator can be a valuable additional asset when applying EAs in the water utility practice to optimize the design of DMAs.

-The shortest path algorithm presented in section 2.2 essentially constitutes a search space reduction with a specific DMA functionality in mind and the hybrid variator presented in section 2.3 essentially constitutes a greedy optimization step towards a specific DMA property.
-Although the initial results look promising and are able to provide results that are suitable at solutions that are 'very good' but not 'the best achievable').
+The shortest-path algorithm presented in Sect.
+2.2 essentially constitutes a search space reduction with a specific DMA functionality in mind, and the hybrid variator presented in Sect.
+2.3 essentially constitutes a greedy optimization step towards a specific DMA property.
+Although the initial results look promising and are able to provide results that are suitable for the water utility practice, both approaches increase the risk for the optimization to get stuck in local optima (i.e. to arrive at solutions that are "very good" but not "the best achievable").
 Future work should focus on further elucidating this potential trade-off.